 - A. Follow the instructions and answer the questions on pages 2.4-2.6 to estimate the number of crewmembers (from a 10-person crew) that will experience a headache on that mission. - 2.4.
-What assumptions should be made in order to use a binomial approximation? - 2.5.
+What assumptions should be made in order to use a binomial approximation? - There is a fixed number of observations (crewmembers). - Each trial has exactly two possible outcomes (headache or no headache). - Outcomes of crewmembers experiencing headaches are independent. - Each outcome of experiencing a headache has the same probability. - 2.5.
 The randBin command can be used to randomly simulate this binomial experiment.
-Enter the command randBin(10,0.732) in the calculator.
-Record your results. - 2.6.
-The result of your randBin command is the number of crewmembers in your simulation that experienced a headache on the mission.
-Compare with other students' results.
-Are the results the same?
-Why or why not? - B. Enter the command to simulate a 100-person crew below.
-Then enter the command to simulate a 1-person crew.
-Record both of your results. - C. The command randBin(10,0.732,5) simulates a 10-person crew on five different missions.
-Enter the command.
-Record your results and compare with other students. - 2.9.
-Discuss the meaning of the results.
+Enter the command randBin(10,0.732) in the calculator below.
+Record your results.